PenguinPP/ssb-backend/README.md

 ## ssb-app-server

 Application server written in Typescript, utilising Express to handle web traffic, and Swagger for documentation.
+A GitHub Action has been set-up to automatically deploy the latest version of the application server onto Google App Engine.
+The Neo4j database is hosted on Google Compute Engine.

 ### Available API calls